Many investors are surprised to learn that the single-family rental market has a larger valuation than the multifamily market.

 Related Link: Multifamily Investing: Adding Value by Adding Amenities

-The single family rental housing market is having a phenomenal year, and all signs suggest that SFR investments will be hot for years to come.
-Tenants prefer single family houses due to the extra space and having a place they can think of as their own home.
-Both private and institutional residential real estate investors are attracted to the SFR asset class because of the strong demand, rising rents, and ease of property management that generate higher ROIs and increases in market value over the long term.
+The single family rental housing market is having a phenomenal year.
+With all signs suggesting that SFR investments will be hot for years to come.
+Tenants prefer single family houses.
+Mostly due to the extra space and having a place they can think of as their own home.
+Both private and institutional residential real estate investors are attracted to the SFR asset class.
+Given the strong demand, rising rents, and ease of property management.
+Factors that generate higher ROIs and increases in market value over the long term.

 Related Link: How to Recession-Proof Your Real Estate Portfolio